 Langoustine Risotto (Risotto agli Scampi)

 Risotto is one of my favorite comfort foods and this langoustine risotto is a bit of an upscale way to make it.
-If you’ve seen my QUAIL RISOTTO recipe then this recipe will also be familiar, substituting the quail stock for homemade langoustine stock.
+If you’ve seen my quail risotto recipe then this recipe will also be familiar, substituting the quail stock for homemade langoustine stock.
 This is a great dish to impress people, and is fantastic for entertaining because you can make a large batch at once.

 I decided to make this langoustine risotto, or risotto agli scampi in Italian, after making my recipes for GRILLED LANGOUSTINES (CIGALAS A LA PLANCHA) and PASTA ALL’AMALFITANA.
 Why?
 Because I never throw out the shells right away.
 At any given point I will usually have a bag of shellfish carcasses in my freezer (I mean, it’s better than a person right?).
 Once I have enough it’s really quite simple to make a delicious stock.